 The Company performs the majority of its construction projects through wholly owned subsidiary entities, which are fully consolidated.
 However, a number of projects, particularly some larger, multi-year, multi-disciplinary projects, are executed through partnering agreements.
 As such, the classification of these entities as a subsidiary, joint operation, joint venture, associate or financial instrument requires judgment by management to analyze the various indicators that determine whether control exists.
 In particular, when assessing whether an entity is classified as either a joint operation, joint venture or associate, management considers the contractual rights and obligations, voting shares, share of board members and the legal structure of the joint arrangement.
-Subject to reviewing and assessing all the facts and circumstances of each joint arrangement, joint arrangements contracted through agreements and general partnerships would generally be classified as joint operations whereas joint arrangements contracted through agreements and general partnerships would generally be classified as joint operations whereas joint arrangements are classified as joint operations.
+Subject to reviewing and assessing all the facts and circumstances of each joint arrangement, joint arrangements contracted through agreements and general partnerships would generally be classified as joint operations whereas joint arrangements contracted through corporations would be classified as joint ventures.
+The majority of the current partnering agreements are classified as joint operations.